timsutton/python-macadmin-tools/README.md

 * [Extinguish](https://github.com/arubdesu/Extinguish) - Generates profiles that disable Sparkle updates for specified apps.
 * [LoginLog](https://github.com/MagerValp/LoginLog) - Cocoa/PyObjC app that display a log of your choice over the loginwindow, useful during deployment tasks.
 * [NCUtil](https://github.com/jacobsalmela/NCutil) - Programmatic access to Notification Center via direct manipulation of the NC database.
+* [offset](https://github.com/aysiu/offset) - Script and launchd combo for executing admin-defined scripts at logout (based on Outset).
 * [outset](https://github.com/chilcote/outset) - Script and launchd combo for executing admin-defined scripts after logins and startup.
 * [OutsetDockProfiler](https://github.com/nmcspadden/OutsetDockProfiler) - Script that creates a package to use with Outset that will install a user-level profile for a specific user of your choice.
 * [PredicateInstaller](https://github.com/mkuron/PredicateInstaller) - Programmatic invocation of Software Update client tasks such as printer drivers, dictation voices, CLI tools, Boot Camp drivers, via the private SoftwareUpdate framework.